-These units consists of the hydraulic pump and the related output control valves.
+These units consist of the hydraulic pump and the related output control valves.

 Each pump is driven by either an electric motor or an engine driven input.